chamra/bit-notify/README.md

 -----
-Icons used is the app are by blew designs
+Icons used is the app are by below designers

  <a href="https://www.flaticon.com/authors/pixel-perfect" title="Pixel perfect">Pixel perfect</a>

 <a href="https://www.freepik.com" title="Freepik">Freepik</a>